princessmiku/MariaDB-SQLBuilder/README.md

 Too lazy to write SQL?
 Then use the SQL Builder to make your life easier!

-MariaDB SQL Builder is a simple and thread safe way to use SQL.
+MariaDB SQL Builder is a simple way to use SQL.
 Use your own SQL or use the integrated SQL Builder tool.

 # [Install](https://github.com/princessmiku/MariaDB-SQLBuilder/wiki/Installation)